 Ceiling Restoration in the Main Hall and Retail Concourse

 In the Main Hall, the ceiling is comprised of five bays.
 Each bay received plaster repairs, fresh paint, and new, higher quality gold leaf.
 Above the ceiling, a new steel support system was installed for the plaster, along with improvements made to the ventilation system and worker maintenance access.
-Each bay took approximately six months to complete, and in the spring of 2016, all five bays were completed.
+Each bay took approximately six months to complete and all five bays were completed in spring 2016.

 Aiding the project financing for the Main Hall restorations, was a grant awarded to the National Trust for Historic Preservation, and gifted to USRC from the American Express Foundation.
 The $350,000 grant has assisted in funding the re-gilding of the Main Hall ceiling in a higher quality, 23 karat, 18 gram weight gold, which increased the life expectancy to 75-100 years.